-The Mother’s Day brunch tradition has its roots in the early part of the 20th century, when, among women’s rights and voting rights, women also fought for their freedom to dine in public unchaperoned by men.
+The Mother’s Day brunch ideas has its roots in the early part of the 20th century, when, among women’s rights and voting rights, women also fought for their freedom to dine in public unchaperoned by men.

 After World War II, when more women entered the workforce, Sunday became a default day to sleep in late and provide respite from cooking and cleaning.
 Hotels across the country combined breakfast and lunch dishes into hearty afternoon buffets, attracting women and families.
 Soon, brunch became the standard-bearer for celebrating mom on Mother’s Day and lavishing her with the best of both meals as well as her favorite cocktail.